 Control Grain Size

 Smaller grains generally have higher tensile strength.
-Through grain refinement methods, such as annealing and isothermal treatment, the size of the grains can be reduced, thereby increasing the strength.
+Through grain refinement methods, the size of the grains can be reduced, thereby increasing the strength.
+Such as annealing and isothermal treatment.
+Thereby, it can increase the strength.

 Adding Alloying Elements

 In some cases, adding alloying elements to a material can significantly increase tensile strength.
-These alloying elements can form solid solutions or strengthening phases, thereby increasing the strength of the material.
+These alloying elements can form solid solutions or strengthening phases.
+Thereby, it can increase the strength of the material.

 Controlling The Crystal Orientation Of The Material

-Through processing methods, the orientation of the crystals can be controlled to give them greater strength in the tensile direction.
+Through processing methods, the orientation of the crystals can be controlled.
+It can give them greater strength in the tensile direction.

 Optimize The Heat Treatment Process